DataWraith/notelog/src/mcp/search_by_tags_instructions.md

 This will find all notes that have both the "project" and "important" tags, created between April 1st and May 1st, 2025.

 The response will be a JSON object mapping note IDs to titles, limited to 25 results.

+When displaying the results, prefix each note title with its id: `[id] title`, so the user can refer to an individual note by its ID.